aobasuyi/kickstarter-analysis/README.md

 # Kickstarting with Excel
+Performing analysis on Kickstarter data to uncover trends
 ## Overview of Project:
 This project uses Excel to organise, sort and analyze a dataset consisting of over 4,000 crowdfunding projects to uncover hidden trends.
 The results of the analysis will provide insights in how to plan a fundraising campaign to fund a play estimated to cost about $10,000.
 The analysis will help to determine whether there are specific factors that make theatrical production fundraising campaigns successful.

 ### Purpose:
-To determine how fundraising for theatrical production campaigns fared in relation to launch dates and funding goals, and generate insights that will help in mirroring successful campaigns in the theatrical productions category.
+To determine how theatrical production campaigns fared in relation to launch dates and funding goals, and generate insights that will help in mirroring successful campaigns.

 ## Analysis and Challenges:
 Data preparation steps taken prior to starting this analysis include sorting, filtering and formatting the dataset to convert data into readable and easy to use formats to facilitate the generation of more insights.
 The analysis was performed using the [Kickstarter_analysis](https://github.com/aobasuyi/kickstarter-analysis/blob/main/Kickstarter_Challenge.xlsx) dataset.